Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

 The second configuration that we considered was the \textbf{proportional distribution}, where the mass of inspectors in an edge $(x,y)$ of the network is proportional to the total flow of passengers passing by it.
 That is:

 But then, the ticket prices for an edge $(x,y)$ under $\alpha=\pi^{Total}/\lambda^{Total}$ become:

-That is, with proportional monitoring, the price is the same for each edge.
+That is, with proportional monitoring, the incentive-compatible price is the same for each edge.

-As explained in Section \ref{section:Networks}, it is necessary to check whether these are equilibrium values.
-We manually checked whether any deviation from the shortest path between two stations would have a lower cost, and the answer was no.\footnote{Under proportional monitoring, this is trivially true, since longer trips are always more expensive.} Therefore, when using incentive compatible prices, passengers will pay full fares and follow the shortest distance, in number of stops, between any two stations.
+In the application, each origin-destination pair is assigned its feasible routes and prices are computed from the resulting route-equilibrium flows.
+Under uniform monitoring, the route-ticket price for an OD pair is the minimum additive cost among its feasible routes under the equilibrium edge penalties.
+Under proportional monitoring every edge carries the same price within a period, so the route-ticket price depends only on route length.
+This yields a tighter IC-price distribution under proportional monitoring, whereas uniform monitoring produces more dispersion because inspection exposure varies with the equilibrium distribution of passengers across edges.

-Some summary statistics from both the DC metro 2019 pricing scheme and the incentive-compatible prices are shown in Table \ref{table:IncentiveCompatiblePrices}.
-These show that, while the average cost paid per station is essentially the same for both pricing schemes,\footnote{More specifically, the average cost per station is calculated for each origin/destination by dividing the price of the ticket by the number of stops in the shortest path between the two stations.
-The value shown in the table is the average value for this for all origin/destination pairs.} the range of prices differ substantially.
-While the highest difference between the cost of two tickets under the 2019 DC pricing scheme is of U\$4.00, for the incentive-compatible prices that difference jumps to U\$18.36.
+Some summary statistics from both the DC Metro 2019 pricing scheme and the incentive-compatible prices are shown in Table~\ref{table:IncentiveCompatiblePrices}.
+The central tendency of fares is broadly similar across the two systems, but the range of prices differs substantially.
+While the highest difference between the cost of two tickets under the 2019 DC pricing scheme is US\$4.00, for the incentive-compatible prices that difference jumps to more than US\$18.00.

+Under uniform monitoring, the median IC price lies close to the median DC fare in every period, but a larger share of trips becomes cheaper than under the current fare system than under proportional monitoring.
+Under proportional monitoring, by contrast, the IC prices are more tightly concentrated because every traversed edge carries the same price within a period.